DAism2019/SCC0/README.md

 For humans, all owners (or developers or managers) declared within a smart contract, users interacting with it, and owners of externally owned accounts (EOAs) remain entirely anonymous—Ethereum accounts cannot be uniquely linked to any real-world identity in a verifiable manner.
 This means that within the usage of a dApp/dAIpp, no one can prove who is the owner of any rights, nor can anyone prove who bears any responsibilities, or even claim to be a victim of any disaster.

 ### **No Rights Other Than Governance by the Public Fund**
 Anonymity ensures that developed smart contracts and their trusted components are fully contributed to the public domain, making them part of Smart Commons.
-As a result, they receive support from the **Satoshi UTO Fund**, which provides funding and rewards under the consensus of **Proof-of-Value**.
+As a result, they receive support from the **Satoshi UTO Fund**, which provides funding and rewards under the consensus of **Proof of Love**.
 The governance and implementation of these smart contracts are executed by other Smart Commons (dAIpps).

 Human Developers completely renounce all rights, including all related and neighboring rights.